John Innes Kane: Residences

 After years of renting houses in Lenox, Massachusetts, they acquired a summer estate on a bluff overlooking Frenchman Bay located at 45 Hancock Street in Bar Harbor, Maine.
-There, Kane had a Tudor Revival Cottage built between 1903 to 1904, designed by local architect Fred L. Savage, that was known both as Breakwater and Atlantique (although today it is known as the John Innes Kane Cottage).
+There, Kane had a Tudor Revival Cottage built between 1903 and 1904, designed by local architect Fred L. Savage, that was known both as Breakwater and Atlantique (although today it is known as the John Innes Kane Cottage).
 The interior of the house, however, featured Colonial and Georgian Revival eighteenth-century styling.
 His widow left the home to Kane's nephew, U.S. diplomat Peter Augustus Jay and his wife, the former Susan Alexander McCook, who left it to her daughter, Susan Mary Alsop.

 Kane hired the prominent New York architectural firm of McKim, Mead & White to design his New York City residence.
 His home, located at 1 West 49th Street (or 610 Fifth Avenue), "attracted immediate attention, when completed in 1909, because of its attractive simplicity.
 It was built in the style of the Italian Renaissance, and its furnishings were brought from all parts of Europe."
 The home was across the street from 608 Fifth Avenue, the home of Ogden Goelet and his wife, Mary Wilson Goelet.
 In August 1921, a fire in the library and dining room of the home destroyed family portraits and other heirlooms of the Kane and Schermerhorn families.
 Reportedly, fireproof construction planned by Stanford White saved the rest of the home from destruction.